-Energy company AGL has launched legal action against non-governmental environmental organisation Greenpeace Australia Pacific, and the two companies will attend Federal Court in Sydney on 2 June 2021.
+Energy company AGL has launched legal action against Greenpeace Australia Pacific, and the two companies will attend Federal Court in Sydney on 2 June 2021.

-A Greenpeace Australia Pacific campaign, which launched nationally on 5 May 2021, saw the release of the report, Coal-faced: exposing AGL as Australia’s biggest climate polluter.
-The report was accompanied by a digital advertising campaign and a website, australiasgreatestliability.com
+A Greenpeace Australia Pacific campaign, which launched nationally on 5 May 2021, saw the release of the Coal-faced: exposing AGL as Australia’s biggest climate polluter report.
+It was accompanied by a digital advertising campaign and a website, australiasgreatestliability.com

 At a directions hearing in the Federal Court on May 11, a date was set for the court showdown between the two organisations.